This retreat is full with a short waitlist. To be added to the list, submit a registration and deposit.

 All scholarship funds have been awarded.

-A limited number of You Choose fee spaces for Part 2 of this retreat are available for people of color, young adults (18-32 year olds), and other experienced retreatants in financial need.
+A limited number of You Choose fee spaces for Part 1 or Part 2 of this retreat are available for people of color, young adults (18-32 year olds), and other experienced retreatants in financial need.
 This means you can establish your own retreat fee, based on your financial means.
 A minimum of $20 per night, or $840 for six weeks, is required.
 Email email@example.com to apply.
-All You Choose fee spaces for Part 1 have been awarded.
+Please note: All You Choose fee spaces have currently been awarded.

 This three-month course, including its six-week partials, is a special time for practice.
 Because of its extended length and ongoing guidance, it is an opportunity for students to deepen the powers of concentration, wisdom and compassion.
 Based on the meditation instructions of Mahasi Sayadaw and supplemented by a range of skillful means, this silent retreat will encourage a balanced attitude of relaxation and alertness, and the continuity of practice based on the Buddha’s Four Foundations of Mindfulness.

 Éowyn Ahlstrom will offer optional sessions of yoga once a week.